jannesklee/mobile_manipulator/README.md

 - uses odometry,
 - and calculates the states by feedback control.

-The cube is thereby places from one to another position.

 ## Running the script
 The script can be run with